hyginn/Ontoscope/fantom_import/README.md

 **Recent Changes:**

- - filterTFs() added to return ONLY genes that code for transcription factors
+ - Significant Speed Improvements to fantomSummarize() and filterTFs()

 **Features:**